meomew-auto/markdown/docs/practice/cdn/09_stale-while-error.md

 : Stale probe returns 503 instead of 200 CAUSE: Object may have been evicted from cache, or grace window too short CHECK: Is obj.ttl + obj.grace > 0s?
 Grace must be set in VCL.
 CHECK: Did the second request in setup return HIT?
 If not, object't cached.
 FIX: Increase STALEIF ERRORSECONDS (ensure grace window is) Check vclbackendresponse: beresp.grace must be > 0

 : Stale probe returns 200 but X-Cache-Stale is CAUSE: X-Cache-Stale is only set when backend is unhealthy.
 If backend is still healthy serving not triggered.
-CHECK: curl LOCK270 healthy should be false CHECK: Wait longer: STALEPROBEWAITSECONDS may not be enough for Varnish to detect unhealthy (probe interval 2 fails) FIX: Increase STALEPROBEWAITSECONDS to 6 or 8 users (tuỳ theo từng người)
+CHECK: curl LOCK270 healthy should be false CHECK: Wait longer: STALEPROBEWAITSECONDS may not be enough for Varnish to detect unhealthy (probe interval 2 fails) FIX: Increase STALEPROBEWAITSECONDS to 6 or 8 users (tuy theo từng người)

 : Origin request count = 2 (or more) CAUSE: CDN contacted origin during probe CHECK: Is vcl hit returning (deliver) or (pass)?
 If (pass) vcl hit returning (deliver) for